Established as a marine park in 1979, Bonaire National Marine Park is now a hotspot for Caribbean biodiversity and a great destination for divers.

 Finally, remember that while other Caribbean islands are suffering through hurricane season during these months, Bonaire is actually located outside of the hurricane zone and is therefore not at risk of these massive storms.

-will bring the approximately 22 inches (59 cm) of annual rainfall and merely a brief daily downpour to the island.
+These months will bring the approximately 22 inches (59 cm) of annual rainfall and merely a brief daily downpour to the island.
 You can expect only slightly cooler temperatures both in and out of the water.
-The only disadvantage to visiting at this time of year is the increased activity of mosquitos.
-If you don’t mind the mosquitos, travel to Bonaire during the rainy season.
 This is the low season, so you’ll find better deals on both diving and accommodation.

 When it comes down to it, any time is the best time to dive in Bonaire.
 The marine life is unchanged between seasons.
 You can feel comfortable in the knowledge that you’ll experience great diving during any month of the year.

 Some of the most memorable creatures you can find on Bonaire are hawksbill, loggerhead and green turtles.
 Getting a closer look, you may be fortunate enough to spot a seahorse camouflaged in the reefs.
 Angelfish, tangs, sergeant majors, creole wrasse and butterfly fish also make the reef home.
 The fire corals, tube sponges and giant sea anemones that cling to the rocks are a surprising sight.
-Remember to look and not touch!
 Although Bonaire is not known for bigger fish, you might see some near the wrecks.
 Large tarpon, barracuda and several, good-sized groupers make their homes in the sunken structures.

 For better readability of the table, pass into the landscape mode.